Updated May 2026 · Tracking 60+ open-weight coding models

 Arcee’s thinking release adds reasoning before answers and improves multi-turn tool use, instruction following, and context coherence for long-running agent loops.
 The checkpoint is published under Apache 2.0.

-The Bottom Line: Treat open-weight models as first-class options.
+The bottom line: treat open-weight models as first-class options.
 Some are ready for hosted Kilo coding today; others are best used locally or through your own provider while the ecosystem catches up.

-Use Open-Weight Models in KiloClaw
+Use Open-Weight Coding Models in KiloClaw

 Route by Workflow